prog4biol/pfb2019/README.md

 >>> print(dna)
 TTT
 ```
-> The new value of the variable 'dna' is printed to the screen when `dna` is an agrument for the `print()` function.
+> The new value of the variable 'dna' is printed to the screen when `dna` is an argument for the `print()` function.

 #### Errors and Printing

-Let's look at the typical errors you will encouter when you use the `print()` function.
+Let's look at the typical errors you will encounter when you use the `print()` function.

 What will happen if you forget to close your quotes?
 ```python